joelclermont/kendo-docs/api/web/datepicker.md

 ### format `String`*(default: MM/dd/yyyy)*

  Specifies the format, which is used to format the value of the DatePicker displayed in the input.
+The format also will be used to parse the input.

 #### Example